Victor Arnautoff: Work in the Bay Area

 Another part of the City Life mural, featuring a self-portrait of Arnautoff, near a magazine rack containing socialist/communist magazines.

 In 1931 the family returned to San Francisco.
 Arnautoff's first significant work after returning was a mural on the wall of his studio, which he opened to the public.

 Shortly afterward, he completed his first mural commission, for the Palo Alto Medical Clinic in Palo Alto (where he had been a patient) in August 1932.
-Arnautoff's mural series was in the historical Roth building, all were medically-themed murals done in the recessed under a loggia with four panels of modern medicine and other panels showing primitive medicine, and additionally he four painted medallions of Joseph Lister, Hippocrates, Louis Pasteur, and Wilhelm Röntgen are on the exterior wall of the loggia.
-The four murals done in color feature modern medicine and depict Luther Emmett Holt, William Osler, and Harvey Cushing.
+Arnautoff's mural series was in the historical Roth building, all were medically-themed murals done in the recess under a loggia with four panels of modern medicine and other panels showing primitive medicine, and additionally he painted four medallions of Joseph Lister, Hippocrates, Louis Pasteur, and Wilhelm Röntgen are on the exterior wall of the loggia.
+Three of the four murals done in color that feature modern medicine depict Luther Emmett Holt, William Osler, and Harvey Cushing.
 The unveiling of this mural caused a traffic jam and some controversy, in part because one of the murals showed a doctor examining a female patient whose bare breasts were at eye-level.
 Like his other works in the Bay Area, the murals were frescoes.

 In 1934 he was chosen to paint one of the murals to be done at Coit Tower in San Francisco, with funding from the Public Works of Art Project.
 He was also appointed technical director of the Coit Tower murals project.
 He is prominently represented there by a mural depicting San Francisco city life.
 This mural includes a self-portrait as well as a portrait of his son, Michael.
 The mural caused some controversy at the time, because the newsstand he painted (pictured, right) excluded the conservative San Francisco Chronicle and included left-wing newspapers.
 It also included other references to the "lack of concern" people show each other, including a sign for Charlie Chaplin's "City Lights", which is concerned in part with the same theme.

 Arnautoff was, along with fellow activist Bernard Zakheim, perhaps the most prolific muralist in San Francisco in the 1930s.
 He completed not only the murals at the Palo Alto Clinic and Coit Tower, but also at the Presidio chapel, George Washington High School, and the California School of Fine Arts library.
 All of these murals were focused on humanist themes, including concerns about class, labor, and power.
 He also painted five post offices (College Station and Linden, Texas; Pacific Grove, Richmond, and South San Francisco, California), and held solo exhibitions throughout the 1930s.